 Don’t get involved in drama.

-Dab even your baby toe in their drama, and I promise, it will bite you.
+Dab even your baby toe in their drama, and I promise, high priestess, it will bite you.

 When it comes to quarreling coven members, you might think sitting down to “clear the air” or “talk it out” will fix things.
 Yeah.